FASTER: Rethinking Real-Time Flow VLAs: Introduction

 We then revisit a common design in flow-based VLAs: a constant timestep schedule across the action chunk, which allocates an equal number of sampling steps to every action.
 Under this scheme, the full multi-step denoising process must be completed before any action can be dispatched, severely inflating the reaction delay.
 Considering the intrinsic causal structure of physical interaction, near-term actions are more tightly coupled with current observations and typically lie in a significantly narrower solution space.
-Our pilot study in \cref{sec:pilot_study} supports this intuition.
-We clearly observe that early actions follow straighter interpolation paths and attain precise estimation of clean actions within only a few sampling steps, whereas a constant schedule redundantly over-samples these dimensions.
+Our pilot study in \Cref{sec:pilot_study} supports this intuition.
+We clearly observe that early actions follow straighter interpolation paths and attain precise estimation of clean actions within only a few sampling steps, whereas a constant schedule over-samples these dimensions.
 This naturally raises a key question: \textit{since earlier actions are easier to predict than later ones, can flow-based VLAs generate these latency-critical actions with fewer sampling steps for immediate reaction?}

-To address these challenges, we propose \textbf{F}ast \textbf{A}ction \textbf{S}ampling for Immedia\textbf{TE} \textbf{R}eaction (\textbf{\method}), a simple yet effective method applicable to flow-based VLAs~\cite{pi0, xvla} without architecture alternations or additional training cost.
-As shown in \cref{fig:teaser}, \method aims to accelerate the sampling process of leading actions, as quantified by the newly introduced Time to First Action (TTFA) metric for reactivity.
+To address these challenges, we propose \textbf{F}ast \textbf{A}ction \textbf{S}ampling for Immedia\textbf{TE} \textbf{R}eaction (\textbf{\method}), a simple yet effective method applicable to flow-based VLAs~\cite{pi0, xvla} without architectural modifications or additional training cost.
+As shown in \Cref{fig:teaser}, \method aims to accelerate the sampling process of leading actions, as quantified by the newly introduced Time to First Action (TTFA) metric for reactivity.
 Concretely, a Horizon-Aware Schedule (HAS) is incorporated to decouple the local denoising timestep for each frame within the chunk.
 HAS adaptively allocates more aggressive sampling steps to near-term actions while maintaining a slower schedule for long-horizon ones.
-Consequently, the model can output the immediate action as fast as one-step sampling, without compromising long-term trajectory accuracy.
+Consequently, the model can output the immediate action as fast as one-step sampling, while largely preserving long-term trajectory accuracy.

 Beyond algorithmic acceleration, \method also catalyzes a paradigm shift from conventional asynchronous pipeline to a streaming client-server interaction, wherein early actions can be dispatched to the robot controller instantly upon completion.
 While the robot executes these initial movements, the VLA model continues refining subsequent actions in parallel and progressively replenishes the client's action buffer.
 Real-world evaluations on two GPU platforms~(\textit{i.e.}, RTX 4060 and RTX 4090) demonstrate that \method substantially reduces inference latency, as reflected by lower TTFA, while simultaneously boosting inference-execution cycle frequency through the synergization of streaming output and early-stopping strategies.
 Real-robot experiments further confirm the superior reaction capability of \method, even when deployed on resource-constrained GPUs, offering a general and promising path toward genuinely real-time VLAs.